semuconsulting/pygnssutils/README.md

 **NB:** pygnssutils does *not* replace these libraries. `pynmeagps`, `pyubx2` and `pyrtcm` will continue to be developed as independent libraries for their specific protocol parsing and generation capabilities, but functionality which is common to all three (such as reading from a GNSS data stream, and certain helper classes and functions) will be incorporated into pygnssutils.
 The motivation is to reduce code duplication between these libraries, reduce maintenance and testing overheads, minimise churn on the core protocol libraries, and act as a framework for future generic GNSS capabilities.

-The common capabilities supported by this initial Alpha release of pygnssutils include:
+The common capabilities supported by this Beta release of pygnssutils include:

 1. `GNSSReader` class which reads and parses the NMEA, UBX or RTCM3 output of a GNSS device.
 This consolidates (and may in due course replace) the *Reader.read() methods in the core libraries.
 1. `GNSSStreamer` class which forms the basis of a [`gnssdump`](#gnssdump) CLI utility.
 This will in due course replace the equivalent command line utilities in the core libraries.